 Building Team — Submitting firm, architect WRNS Studio Owner Sonoma Acacemy Structural engineer Mar Structural Design Mechanical, plumbing engineer Interface Engineering Electrical engineer Integral Group General contractor XL Construction

-General Information — Size 22,000 sf Construction cost $26 million Construction time September 2016 to January 2018 Delivery method Design-bid-build
+General Information — Size 22,000 sf Construction cost Confidential Construction time September 2016 to January 2018 Delivery method Design-bid-build